-Lately, we have been working with a client and chatting with a few prospects and the whole topic of planning your marketing efforts has been, well, a very hot button, to say the least.
+Lately, we have been working with a client and chatting with a few prospects, and the whole topic of planning your marketing efforts has been, well, a hot button.

-This infographic was designed by a Calgary company called Userful.
+A Calgary company called Userful designed this infographic.
 We have never worked with them and can’t give you an idea if they are any good.
-Their home page says they do video walls with endless possibilities. (apparently powerful, easy-to-use software lets you deploy, manage and control any type of display wall from anywhere.)
+Their home page says they do video walls with endless possibilities. (apparently sturdy, easy-to-use software lets you deploy, manage and control any type of display wall from anywhere.)

-And there are two big things that caught my eye: the lightning speed of advancement in the last 20 years compared to the first 100 years of that period and STILL the enormously heavy dependence on human beings behind the technology.
+And two big things caught my eye: the lightning speed of advancement in the last 20 years compared to the first 100 years of that period and STILL the enormously heavy dependence on human beings behind the technology.

-You have heard all kinds of stories about change and heard the ‘old farts’ exclaim ad nauseam that either the end is near, the world is soon to crash or the famous ‘in my day’ garbage.
+You have heard all kinds of stories about change and listened to the ‘old farts’ exclaim ad nauseam that either the end is near, the world is soon to crash or the famous ‘in my day’ garbage.

 This infographic shows in a blindingly simple way that yes, change has moved along indeed at a lightning pace, that human beings are the ones driving both the ideas and the experience and lastly, we have barely scratched the surface of what lies ahead.

-With that as a backdrop then, it behoves all of us NOT to get comfortable with anything that is new.
-To look at anything technological with an ‘its just another tool’ attitude and to think 360 degrees about the ramifications.
+With that as a backdrop then, it behoves all of us NOT to get comfortable with anything new.
+To look at anything technological with an, ‘it’s just another tool’ attitude and to think 360 degrees about the ramifications.

 Against that backdrop, I want to discuss your marketing efforts for a moment.
 One of the most frequent questions we get is – what is the best place to put my marketing dollars?
 Followed by I don’t want to do anything myself, give me something that runs itself.